The Most Instagrammed Spots in Raleigh, N.C.

 This rooftop bar at the AC Hotel Raleigh North Hills has a perfect view of the entire neighborhood (and the craft cocktails to go with it).

 N.C.'s most visited state park, 22 miles of hiking trails and 13-miles of horseback and mountain biking trails make this a perfect escape from the city.

 Some of Raleigh's best pizza, some of Raleigh's best beer.
 Trophy Brewing is known by locals as one of the coolest hangouts to grab a beer after work, spend a Sun. afternoon on the patio or swing by for some late night grub.

 For 11 days each Oct., the North Carolina State Fairgrounds comes alive with bright lights, roller coasters, cotton candy, musical acts and more.
-2017 marks the 150th annual event!
+Oct.
+15-25, 2020 will mark the 153rd annual event!

 This greenway, stretching nearly 30 miles down the eastern side of Raleigh, makes for one of the best outdoor recreation opportunities in the state.
 The paved path offers scenic views of the Neuse River, winding boardwalk areas through wetlands and plenty of shade for runners and bicyclists.